dataworks/smarthire/README.md

 #### Node.js

 SmartHire uses Node as its web server.
 The download page for Node can be found [here](https://nodejs.org/en/download/).
-For instructions on installing node via a package manger, see [here](https://nodejs.org/en/download/package-manager/).
+For instructions on installing node via a package manager, see [here](https://nodejs.org/en/download/package-manager/).

 Npm (node package manager) is used to install the dependencies for the server.
 The newer releases of Node come with npm, so be sure to check that it is included.

 #### Elasticsearch

 Elasticsearch is used to store and quickly serve resume data.
-Install instructions can be found on the elasticsearch website [here](https://www.elastic.co/downloads/elasticsearch).
+Install instructions can be found on the Elasticsearch website [here](https://www.elastic.co/downloads/elasticsearch).

 #### Sbt